m2osw/snaplogger/README.md

     or in the severity.conf file.

     Appenders can be assigned a severity.
-When a message is logged with a lower severity than the appender, then it gets ignored by that appender.
+When a message is logged with a lower severity than the appender's, then it gets ignored by that appender.

     The severity can also be tweaked directly on the command line.